Published August 06, 2020 | Updated February 06, 2022

 You're probably familiar with other cooperatives, such as co-ops for health food, organic produce, or dairy products.
 With those co-op examples, the people who use their products and services actually own the organization.
 Credit unions are no different.

 Instead of being owned by stockholders, credit unions are owned by their members.
 In fact, when you open an account at a credit union, you own a small fraction of that credit union.
 That's why your initial savings account is called a "share account."

-Most credit unions offer the same products as banks.
-Credit unions offer savings accounts, checking accounts, credit cards, auto loans, mortgages, home equity products, personal loans, and more.
+When you compare credit union vs. bank, they both offer the same financial products.
+For example, credit unions offer savings accounts, checking accounts, credit cards, auto loans, mortgages, home equity products, personal loans, and more.

 Types of Credit Unions